FDio/csit/docs/report/vpp_performance_tests/overview.rst

 -------------------------

-CSIT |release| introduced environment configuration changes to KVM Qemu vhost- user tests in order to more representatively measure VPP-17.04 performance in configurations with vhost-user interfaces and VMs.
+CSIT |release| introduced environment configuration changes to KVM Qemu vhost- user tests in order to more representatively measure |vpprelease| performance in configurations with vhost-user interfaces and VMs.

 Current setup of CSIT FD.io performance lab is using tuned settings for more